NATO: Operational Combat in Europe in the 1970s: Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted that "There are a few political rules to complicate the military action."
-He concluded with a warning: "The game involves a large number of units and is difficult for that reaosn."
+He concluded with a warning: "The game involves a large number of units and is difficult for that reason."

 Awards

 At the 2005 Origins Awards, Decision Games' 2003 edition, Group of Soviet Forces Germany, was a finalist for the "Charles S. Roberts Best Modern Era Boardgame of 2004", and the "Charles S. Roberts Best Magazine-Published Boardgame of 2004".